zyrolasting/denxi/examples/output-conflicts/README.md

 The definitions can either agree to distinguish themselves on at least one of these items, or a launcher can force side-by-side installations for all definitions using `(current-package-editor sxs)`.
-Or, since installations are scoped per-workspace, you get a blank namespace by giving Xiden a blank state as input.
+Or, since installations are scoped per-workspace, you can start a new namespace by using a new workspace.